 Why might this be relevant?

-Partially relevant as it focuses on wireless telecommunications networking for residential and commercial developments, but does not directly address the comparison between superfast to gigabit and sub-superfast to gigabit.
+Partially answers the question by focusing on wireless telecommunications networking for residential and commercial developments, but does not specifically address the comparison between superfast to gigabit and sub-superfast to gigabit.